 Shortbread is not bread.
 It doesn’t have yeast or any levening in it, and is certainly closer in texture to cookies than anything else.
 The word short refers to both the crumbly texture of the biscuit, but also that it uses a high quantity of shortening.

-Note: Shakespeare also wrote about an Alice Shortcake in the Merry Wives of Windsor, and no doubt he had tried the delicacy, but fell in love with the romantic nature of the name.
+Note: Shakespeare also wrote about an Alice Shortcake in the Merry Wives of Windsor, and no doubt he had tried the delicacy and fell in love with the romantic nature of the name.

-But I digress.
 If you have never tried shortbread, you must give this recipe a go today (or, at the weekend, I’ll approve).
-It’s also a really great recipe for children as it is so simple: just put all the ingredients in a bowl and beat until you have your thick shortbread dough.
+It’s also a really great recipe for children as it is such a simple recipe: just put all the ingredients in a large mixing bowl and beat until you have a thick shortbread dough.
 You can make shortbread fingers, as I have here, or you could turn them into buttery cookies too.
 Perfect with a cup of tea, shortbread is the quintessential British (and Scottish!) tea-time treat, sold in large tins at Christmas, but perfect any time of year.

 - Make sure that you use the best quality vegan butter you can, this does make all the difference to the taste.
 Salted is fine.